Last Updated on July 2, 2026 by Daniel Globe

 K.W.
 Chang is the youngest son of Evergreen Group founder Chang Yung-fa and the founder of STARLUX Airlines.
-You’ll find that he studied in the U.S., joined EVA Air in 1996, and rose to chairman in 2013 before a family succession dispute pushed him out in 2016.
-He then launched STARLUX in 2020 as a premium, tech-forward carrier with luxury cabins and strong service.
-There’s more to his story, including the 2024 court ruling.
+He studied in the U.S., rose to chairman of EVA Air in 2013, and was pushed out in 2016 amid a family succession dispute.
+He then launched STARLUX in 2020 as a premium, tech-forward carrier, which completed its Taiwan Stock Exchange IPO in October 2024 and now flies to five U.S. cities.
+There’s more to his story, including the 2024 court ruling that settled his inheritance.

 Who Is K.W.
 Chang?